Malayan snail-eating turtle

 The Malayan snail-eating turtle (Malayemys macrocephala) is a species of turtle in Malayemys genus of the family Geoemydidae.

 Distribution

 The Malayan snail-eating turtle is found in the Cambodia, Myanmar, west Malaysia and Thailand (coastal southeastern and central of Chao Phraya and Mae Klong basins).

-Physical Characteristics
+Description

 The Malayan snail-eating turtle has the basic freshwater turtle characteristics to represent an animal model when it comes to developmental biology.
 Females grow to have prominently larger heads than males.
 Those with large heads and other particular functions are fitted to diets including predominantly molluscs.